-Welcome to the Journeys through History website!
-Travel across America with extraordinary characters whose lives reveal a great deal about culture and politics in the first half of the twentieth century.
-Rosa Sutton became a national sensation in 1909 after she launched a fight for government accountability following the death of her son, Marine Corps Lieutenant James N. Sutton.
-Her crusade for justice is the murder mystery and ghost story at the center of my 2007 book A Soul on Trial.
+The first of these unusual characters is Rosa Brant Sutton who became a national sensation in 1909 after she launched a fight for government accountability following the death of her son, Marine Corps Lieutenant James N. Sutton.
+Her crusade for justice is the murder mystery and ghost story at the center of A Soul on Trial.
 Rosa’s feisty spirit inspired her granddaughter, author and screenwriter Jane Hall, to believe she could accomplish anything.